msuhanov/regf/Windows registry file format specification.md

 0|4|Signature|DIRT|ASCII string
 4|...|Bitmap||Bitmap of dirty pages

-Each bit of a bitmap corresponds to the state of a specific *512-byte* page within a hive bins data to be written to a primary file from memory, regardless of a logical sector size of an underlying disk (these pages don't overlap, there are no gaps between them):
+Each bit of a bitmap corresponds to the state of a specific *512-byte* page within hive bins data to be written to a primary file from memory, regardless of a logical sector size of an underlying disk (these pages don't overlap, there are no gaps between them):
-* the first bit, *bit #1*, corresponds to the state of the first *512-byte* page within a hive bins data;
+* the first bit, *bit #1*, corresponds to the state of the first *512-byte* page within hive bins data;
-* *bit #2* corresponds to the state of the second *512-byte* page within a hive bins data, etc.
+* *bit #2* corresponds to the state of the second *512-byte* page within hive bins data, etc.

 Bits of a bitmap are checked using the *bt* instruction or its equivalent based on bit shifting.
 This means that bits are packed into bytes, the first byte of a bitmap contains bits #1-#8, the second byte contains bits #9-#16, and so on.
 Within a byte, bit numbering starts at the least significant bit.